donnemartin/dev-setup/README.md

   <br/>
 </p>

-When setting up a new Mac, you may want to set some sensible OS X defaults by running the `.osx` script.
-This script also configures common third-party apps such Sublime Text and Chrome.
+When setting up a new Mac, you may want to set OS X defaults geared towards developers.
+The `.osx` script also configures common third-party apps such Sublime Text and Chrome.

 **Note**: **I strongly encourage you read through the commented [.osx source file](https://github.com/donnemartin/dev-setup/blob/master/.osx) and tweak any settings based on your personal preferences.
-The script defaults are intended for you to customize.**  For example, if you are not running an SSD you might want to disable some of the settings listed in the SSD section.
+The script defaults are intended for you to customize.**  For example, if you are not running an SSD you might want to change some of the settings listed in the SSD section.

 After synchronizing with the dev-setup repo through [Step 1: Run the bootstrap.sh script](https://github.com/donnemartin/dev-setup#step-2-run-the-bootstrapsh-script), run the following script from your local dev-setup directory:

     $ ./.osx

-**For your terminal customization to take full effect, quit and re-start the terminal (unless you are running this section with the .dots single script setup).**
+**For your terminal customization to take full effect, quit and re-start the terminal.**

 ### Step 5: Run the pydata.sh script